North surface street connections

 Scope of work

-Construction will begin in February 2019 and is scheduled to be complete in mid-2020.
+Construction begins Feb.
+8, 2019 and is scheduled to be complete in mid-2020.
 The major elements of this work are:

 - Filling in the trench approaching the Battery Street Tunnel.